-The GPG in the College grows significantly when we examine the GPG of part time staff, it stands at 42.3% and 57.2% (for 2022 it was 37.4% mean and 49.4% median.)
+The GPG in the College grows significantly when we examine the GPG of part time staff, as it stands at 37.4% mean and 49.4% median.

 This is because both AF and ELI dominate part time staff figures and because part time staff (excluding AF) are more likely to be women.
-96% of non AF part time staff are women.
+73% of non-AF part time staff are women.
 This is largely driven by the predominance of part time roles within ELI to accommodate the ethos of family friendly models for work for women who are often in caring roles within their family/and or are returning to employment and or education.

-2. THE MEAN AND MEDIAN PAY GAP IN HOURLY PAY BETWEEN PART-TIME MALE AND FEMALE EMPLOYEES

-ALL TEMPORARY STAFF
+3. THE MEAN AND MEDIAN PAY GAP IN HOURLY PAY BETWEEN TEMPORARY MALE AND FEMALE EMPLOYEES 3.1 ALL TEMPORARY STAFF

 This includes individuals on fixed term and casual contracts.
 This gap is again mainly due to AF.
-Of the temporary positions in NCI, 64% are AF positions.
-The gap is primarily accounted for by the fact there are more males in the higher paid associate faculty category (65%), whereas there more females in the monthly and weekly categories, which includes areas such as lab assistants, research assistants and invigilators.
+Of the temporary positions in NCI, 61% are AF positions.
+The gap is primarily accounted for by the fact there are more males in the higher paid associate faculty category (60%), whereas there more females in the monthly and weekly categories, which includes areas such as ELI, lab assistants, research assistants and invigilators.